lev-solar/brain-week-chatbot/README.md

 A local chatbot that helps you investigate issues using **runbooks and troubleshooting documents** in formats like **PDF, HTML, Markdown, and plain text**.
 Powered by **local LLMs via Ollama**, **local embeddings via SentenceTransformers**, and **FAISS** for retrieval.
 Comes with a simple **Streamlit single-page UI**.

+The technique used is Retrieval-Augmented Generation (RAG), which enables the LLM to access and incorporate information from your documents at query time, improving the relevance and accuracy of its responses

 ---

 ## ✨ Features